Folk

 When Selpar is having a break I sometimes go to Rubery Barn Dance Club which meets on Tuesday evenings 8-10pm at Rubery Leisure Centre, Holywell lane, Rubery, Birmingham.

-I have also done the following dance styles: Scottish, French, Breton, Irish, Morris, Rapper Sword, American (contra, square, running set and line dance), maypole; I have also been to workshops at festivals led by groups from many countries.
+I have done the following folk dance styles: Scottish, French, Breton, Irish, Morris, East European, Rapper Sword, American (contra, square, running set and line dance), Maypole; I have also been to workshops at festivals led by groups from many countries.

 As an advanced driver I have notices that good dancing is like good driving